seanreed1111/sql-recipes/recipes.md

 |   3 | Parts-to-go, Ltd. | 213B Commerce Park. |
 |   3 | ReddyParts, Inc.  | 38 Industrial Blvd. |
 +---------+-------------------+------------------------+
 Similar syntax can be used for LIMIT as well.
 That is, you can limit the result set as a whole with a trailing LIMIT clause, or for individual SELECT statements.
 Typically, LIMIT is combined with ORDER BY.
-Suppose that you want to select a lucky prizewinner for some kind of promotional giveaway.
-To select a single winner at random from the combined results of the three tables, do this: mysql> (SELECT CONCAT(lname,', ',fname) AS name, addr FROM prospect) -> UNION
+Suppose that you want to SELECT a lucky prizewinner for some kind of promotional giveaway.
+To SELECT a single winner at random FROM the combined results of the three tables, do this: mysql> (SELECT CONCAT(lname,', ',fname) AS name, addr FROM prospect) -> UNION
 -> (SELECT CONCAT(last_name,', ',first_name), address FROM customer)